BenDo2006/SCARA-LP/README.md

 </p>

 <p align="center">
-  <em>Custom PCB for motor control, encoder input, and power distribution.</em>
+  <em>Figure 3: Custom PCB for motor control, encoder input, and power distribution.</em>
 </p>

 The PCB integrates motor driver interfaces, encoder inputs, limit switch connections, and power routing.
 The architecture is modular, allowing external microcontrollers and drivers to be used for flexible control development.